-Beyond the Arctic Circle, the Lapland is nestled in the northernmost part of Europe.
-To go to these lands is to discover a harsh climate, unique landscapes and activities that only exist there.
-With its untouched stretches over hundreds of kilometres, this is a country that has more reindeer than people.
-Here, the adventurer inside each of us wakes up and the Northern Lights enter scène !
+Beyond the Arctic Circle, Lapland is nestled in the northernmost part of Europe, between Finland, Sweden and Norway.
+Travelling to these lands means discovering a harsh climate, unique landscapes and activities that only exist there.
+With hundreds of kilometres of pristine wilderness, this is a region with more reindeer than people.
+Here, the adventurer in all of us wakes up and the Northern Lights enter scène !

 When?
-When?
-The best time to go to Lapland is from mid-December, when the snow begins to be heavy, to the end of March, when the snow melts, and from May to August, when you can enjoy outdoor activities.
-July is the warmest month in which the sun shines from midnight to.... midnight!
-The months of October-November and spring are a little sad.
+The best time to travel to Lapland is from mid-December, when the snow begins to fall, until the end of March, when the thaw begins.
+The months of May to August are the best time to enjoy outdoor activities.
+July is the hottest month, when the sun shines from midnight to... midnight!
+The months of October-November and spring are a bit sad.

-Getting there.
-Direct flights to Lapland are rare.
-Often, it will require a stopover.
-On the Finnish side, after a stopover in Helsinki, to Rovaniemi, Kemi-Tornio, Enontekiö, Kittilä or Ivalo airports.
-In Sweden, stopover in Stockholm on the programme, before joining Luleå, Kiruna, Arvidsjaur, Storuman, Hemavan, Lycksele and Vihelmina.
-In Norway, stopover in Oslo and take-off for Alta, Kirkenes Hasvik, Hammerfest, Honningsvåg, Lakselv, Mehamn, Berlevåg, Båtsfjord, Vardø and Vadsø
+Get there.
+On the Finnish side, after a stopover in Helsinki, direction the airports of Rovaniemi, Kemi-Tornio, Enontekiö, Kittilä or Ivalo.
+In Sweden, a stopover in Stockholm is on the programme, before flying to Luleå, Kiruna, Arvidsjaur, Storuman, Hemavan, Lycksele and Vihelmina.
+In Norway, stopover in Oslo and take-off for Alta, Kirkenes Hasvik, Hammerfest, Honningsvåg, Lakselv, Mehamn, Berlevåg, Båtsfjord, Vardø and Vadsø.

 Find your flight at the best price - Compare